OpenNews/srccon-2024/homepage.md

 ## Key dates for your calendar

-* **By April 24**: Anyone who proposed a session or applied for a scholarship by April 5 has been notified
 * **Now through August**: We'll review more participation forms for attendees only, on a rolling basis until the conference
 * **August 15-16**: SRCCON 2024, in Minneapolis!